Wedding Entertainment Planning: A Timeline That Actually Works

 • Last song of the night

 If you're still undecided, that's fine.
 But make decisions soon.
 Last-minute changes add stress on the day.
+Your music choices are part of the bigger picture of making your wedding feel like yours.

 1 Week Before: Final Check-In